jump-dev/MultiObjectiveAlgorithms.jl/README.md

 Replace `HiGHS.Optimizer` with an optimizer capable of solving a single-objective instance of your optimization problem.

-You must set the `MOA.Algorithm` attribute to choose the solution algorithm.

 You may set additional optimizer attributes, the supported attributes depend on the choice of solution algorithm.